North Carolina plumber license and insurance requirements

 You must have 18 months (3,000 hours) of hands-on experience in plumbing systems installation, maintenance, service or repair.

-Requirements for North Carolina plumber license renewals
+Insurance for North Carolina plumbers

 Licenses expire each year on December 31.
 There are no continuing education requirements.
 To renew your license, submit a renewal form along with the appropriate renewal fee: